 The first, short hearing of your DUI case is the arraignment.
 Both your lawyer and the prosecution will stand before a judge and present their cases.
 You will enter your plea of either Guilty or Not Guilty and the prosecution may offer their plea deal now.

-The prosecution shares all of their evidence with your lawyer during the pre-trial.
-Your DUI lawyer will take this evidence and start investigating for any weak areas—such as breathalyzer result issues or errors on the arresting officers’ part.
+The prosecution shares all their evidence with your lawyer during the pre-trial.
+Your Garden Grove DUI lawyer will take this evidence and start investigating any weak areas, such as breathalyzer result issues or errors on the arresting officers’ part.

 Your lawyer has the best bargaining power during the pre-trial, and they can demand a better deal for you.
 Most of the time, DUI cases are resolved here.
 In the best case, you’ll get your DUI charge reduced to simple “reckless driving” or something less severe.